Reds vs. Giants Player Props Betting Odds

-You can wager on player prop bet odds for LaMonte Wade Jr, Spencer Steer and other players on the San Francisco Giants and Cincinnati Reds prior to their matchup at 7:10 PM ET on Monday at Great American Ball Park.
+Oddsmakers have listed player props for LaMonte Wade Jr, Jonathan India and others when the San Francisco Giants visit the Cincinnati Reds at Great American Ball Park on Wednesday at 7:10 PM ET.

 Bet on this matchup or its props with BetMGM!